 - Using a medium cookie scoop (about 60 grams per cookie), scoop out heaping balls of dough.
 Roll them between your hands to create smooth, uniform balls.
 Place them on the prepared baking sheets, spacing them 2 inches apart.

-- Bake the cookies for 10 minutes.
+- Position it on the center rack of the oven to ensure even baking, avoiding placement too close to the top or bottom.
+Bake the cookies for 10 minutes.
 They will spread slightly, and the edges should look set while the centers remain looking underbaked.

-- Remove the cookies from the oven and immediately place half a marshmallow on top of each cookie.
-Return to the oven for 1–2 minutes, just until the marshmallows puff up and soften.
+- Remove the cookies from the oven and immediately place 2 halves of one marshmallow on top of each cookie.
+Return to the oven for 1 minute, just until the marshmallows soften.

 - Let the cookies cool on the baking sheet for 5 minutes.
 During this time, gently press down on the melted marshmallows with the back of a spoon to spread them slightly.